-- Laptop or desktop computer with teleconferencing capabilities (i.e., a working microphone and webcam). - Stable, high speed internet connection - Microsoft Word, Microsoft Excel, Microsoft PowerPoint and a PDF Reader/Editor - Google Chrome or Mozilla Firefox (preferred for OWL)
+- Students are required to bring a laptop computer to lectures.
+A laptop computer is required for accessing course materials and for solving quizzes, class exercises and assignments. - A laptop computer with teleconferencing capabilities (i.e., Microsoft Teams, Zoom, a working microphone and a webcam) is required for attending online office hours. - Access to a stable, high speed internet connection (including during lectures). - Microsoft Word, Microsoft Excel, Microsoft PowerPoint and a PDF Reader/Editor. - Google Chrome or Mozilla Firefox (preferred for OWL). - All other requirements and suggestions listed in the university's Online Exams Best Practices for Students.